 2048-bit keys SSL certificate

 There are strong recommendations to use 2048-bit certificates.
 The NIST and other companies feel the encryption provided by 1048-bit keys is not sufficient.
-Computer are getting faster and 1048-bit keys are not going to protect you for the lifetime of the secret.
+Computers are getting faster and 1048-bit keys are not going to protect you for the lifetime of the secret.
 On the other hand, 2048-bit certificates will give you about 30 years of security.
-The impact of larger key length is a reduction in performance.
+The impact of a larger key length is a reduction in performance.
 2048-bit keys will reduce transactions per second (TPS) by 5 times.
-There are options to configure a “Session Reuse” feature that lets you reuse the session id that are negotiated asymmetrically.
-Session Reuse is a mechanism that allows you to do less asymmetric key exchanges.
-But essentially you are trading performance with less security.
-This at times leads to errors while opening pages.
-In order for you to reduce this error rate, or any error for that matter, it would be best to consult a specialist who can look into this problem as soon as possible.
+There are options to configure a “Session Reuse” feature that lets you reuse the session id that is negotiated asymmetrically.
+Session Reuse is a mechanism that allows you to do fewer asymmetric key exchanges.

-SSL all the way to the server can bring the application to it’s knees.
+SSL all the way to the server can bring the application to its knees.
 Generic hardware is not optimized for this type of handling and 2048-bit keys don’t work well on generic software and processors.
-Consolidated the SSL with an appliance that handles the SSL load is better for TPS and performance.
-The driver for SSL offload on optimized hardware is more compelling with the use of 2048 bit keys.
+Consolidating the SSL with an appliance that handles the SSL load is better for TPS and performance.
+The driver for SSL offload on optimized hardware is more compelling with the use of 2048-bit keys.